Subscribe

 What are the benefits long term?

 The only negative result so far is their bucket lists.
-Both of our daughters now have extensive travel plans!
-I'm not sure that mom and dad will be able to finance those adventures.
-We might have to call in the grandparents!
+Our children now have extensive travel plans!
+I'm not sure that mom and dad will be able to finance all those adventures, but it's great for them to have things to work towards, right?

 Placeholder Image